-Panel A in Table 2 reports the associated local linear point estimates.
-These estimates indicate that the ICT incentive on average induced approximately £71 thousand in additional annual software investment and about £13 thousand in additional annual hardware investment for justeligible firms relative to just-not-eligible firms.
-For both types of ICT investments, these effects correspond to roughly one half of a standard deviation in investment for eligible firms.
-Finally, we report a third category of ICT investment referred to as "other capital", which captures investments in non-ICT capital such as "fixtures/fittings, plant and machinery, etc.", according to the firm questionnaire.
-These investments were not eligible for the tax incentive and reassuringly we find no significant effect.
+a third category of ICT investment referred to as "other capital", which captures investments in non-ICT capital such as "fixtures/fittings, plant and machinery, etc.", according to the firm questionnaire.
+These investments were not eligible for the tax incentive and, reassuringly, we find no significant effect (see also panel C of Figure 3).